alisaifee/coredis/README.md

     - Pure tokens used as flags are mapped to boolean arguments
     - `One of` arguments accepting pure tokens are collapsed and accept a [PureToken](https://coredis.readthedocs.io/en/latest/api.html#coredis.tokens.PureToken)

-- Responses are mapped as closely from redis <-> python types as possible.
+- Responses are mapped as closely from RESP <-> python types as possible.

 - For higher level concepts such as Pipelines, LUA Scripts, PubSub & Streams abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see [Command Wrappers](https://coredis.readthedocs.io/en/latest/api.html#command-wrappers))